mkondel/jimp-exif-text/README.md

 # Original image
 ![](input.jpg)
-This image should be in a protrait orientation (height > width).
+This image is in a protrait orientation (height > width).
 Note that your browser/github might still show it as landscape here!
 Download the file and open it in GIMP, Photoshop or a similar program.

 # Output that is broken
 ![](output.jpg)